department-of-veterans-affairs/va.gov-team/products/platform/customer-support-models/customer-support-knowledge-base.md

 ## Overview

-An easily searchable repository of articles created by Platform team members explaining how to resolve customer support issues with speed and consistency.
+An easily searchable repository of articles created by Platform Crew members explaining how to resolve customer support issues.

 ## Problem Statement